Roger J. R. Levesque

 Professor Levesque also edits Advancing Responsible Adolescent Development, a book series examining social and individual factors that contribute to adolescents' responsibility (including irresponsibility) in multiple contexts and settings.
 Please see the announcement as well as the current listing of books.
 If you would like your writing project considered, use this New Product Proposal Form and do feel free to contact Dr. Levesque directly for more information.

 He currently is working on a book that examines transformations in the law’s protection of privacy, privacy’s place in socializing institutions and relationships, and its developmental significance for adolescence.
-His most recent book, entitled Adolescence, Discrimination and the Law is forthcoming (NYU Press, 2014).
+His most recent book, entitled Adolescence, Discrimination and the Law is forthcoming at NYU Press.
 He also recently completed editing the five volume Encyclopedia of Adolescence (Springer, 2011).
 His other recent books include Child Maltreatment and the Law: Returning to First Principles (Springer 2008) as well as Adolescents, Media, and the Law: What Developmental Science Reveals and Free Speech Requires (Oxford University Press 2007).
 His other books include Child Sexual Abuse: A Human Rights Perspective

 (Indiana University Press, 1999), Adolescents, Sex, and the Law: Preparing Adolescents